 Greenwich Village is home to New York University, which explains its young and open-minded crowd.
 Besides a ton of restaurants and bars, you’ll encounter one of the cities best known public parks.
 There is always something going on in Washington Square Park: street performers in summer, Christmas charm in winter.

 Fuel up: Another brunch spot where the drinks never end is Carroll Place.
-Bellinis take the place of mimosas in this Italian American restaurant, accompanied by giant pizzas.
+Mimosas, bloody marys and sangria are accompanied by giant pizzas in this Italian American restaurant.

 West Village